Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Discussion

 To make the optimal estimator computationally feasible for large datasets, we implemented a particle-particle/particle-mesh (\pcm) decomposition of the covariance matrix.
 This allows us to efficiently handle large-scale correlations using fast Fourier-space convolution while computing small-scale correlations via direct summation.
 We validated our implementation using Monte Carlo mocks and Gaussian simulations, and demonstrated that our estimator is computationally viable, albeit slightly sensitive to hyperparameter choices such as the large-scale split scale $R_L$ and neighboring radius factor $f$.
 We found the estimator to be biased at the percent level, which must be corrected using simulated data or mitigated by tuning the estimator configuration in real data applications.
 Higher order interpolation kernels could reduce this bias \cite{bernsteinResamplingImagesFourier2014}, which we leave to future work.

 The current estimator successfully handles several complexities of the \lya\ forest.
 We addressed redshift evolution by computing the signal matrix at a pivot redshift and applying a separable redshift growth function.
 By propagating this to derivative matrices, we were able to estimate \pthreed\ at the pivot redshift, removing the mixing of different time periods.
-Our single-grid approach assumes metals and DLAs grow similarly to the \lya\ forest, which may require refinement in future studies, such as employing multiple grids.
+Our redshift evolution treatment handles only the amplitude, which is valid for linear scales, but invalid for non-linear scales.
+However, these non-linear scales are better probed by densely sampled surveys and by using a higher-resolution mesh with a shorter radial distance, in which case the error of this simplified treatment will be alleviated.
+One could overcome this shortcoming by using multiple grids at different redshifts and interpolating them.
+Additionally, our single-grid approach assumes metals and DLAs grow similarly to the \lya\ forest, which may require refinement in future studies, such as employing separate grids for these systems.

 We also implemented marginalization over quasar continuum-fitting degeneracies in the weighting of the estimator rather than on the data vector itself.
 This means that we do not have to include the continuum-fitting distortion of the theory; instead, the loss of information manifests as increased errors on large scales and increased correlations between multipoles.
 Specifically, the positive correlations between $\delta \ell = 2$ modes change to anti-correlations, and correlations extend to $\delta \ell \geq 8$ after mode marginalization.